 p.s.
 Great username!

-Anonymous asked: Is there going to be a movie or not?!
+Anonymous said: Is there going to be a movie or not?!

 No, probably not.
 The people who worked at the studio that optioned Paper Towns and paid me to write the screenplay were not particularly pleased with my first draft, and they really hated my revision.